 Defining wells for simulation input

-The following options and settings are available on the Wells Form, panel 1
+The following options and settings are available on the Wells Form, Panel 1

 View wellbores Opens the Well Table for editing.

-4. If you wish to create well groups and assign the wells in your simulation case to specific well groups, you can follow the steps below:
+5. Edit well groups If you wish to create well groups and assign the wells in your simulation case to specific well groups, you can follow the steps below:

 1. Make sure you have selected the correct simulation case on the Simulation case form.